eike-welk/borg-backup-scripts/notes.rst

 #####################################################################
-Useful Commands for the Backup Program Borg
+Notes for the Backup Program Borg
 #####################################################################

 Configure the archive
 =====================================================================

-Add enoough free space to the Reository, so that Borg does not run out of disk space, and can fail gracefully. ::
+Add enough free space to the repository, so that Borg does not run out of disk space, and can fail gracefully. ::

     borg config /path/to/repo additional_free_space 2G